 In 2010, the hard work of the students, faculty, and staff was recognized by the United States Department of Education when it was named a National Blue Ribbon School of Excellence in the area of "High Performing Schools."
 The honor was bestowed again in 2016 (this time as an "Exemplary High Performing School"), thus recognizing the efforts and achievements of the school population again for the second time in the institution's short history: a feat not easy to accomplish at any school.
 This places our school at the top one-quarter of one 1% of schools in the nation among all schools, and as one of the top 50 among all private schools in the nation.
 The school has been recognized many other times by national organizations including the National Catholic Educational Association, Today's Catholic Teacher publication, and the Anti-Defamation League among others.

-In June of 2020, the last two serving Sisters of Mercy sadly left the school for new ministries.
-This included the founding Principal, Sr. LaVerne King, RSM, and Religion Coordinator, Sr. Rosalie Pronsati, RSM.
-On April 22, 2020, former Assistant Principal Mr. Stephen W. Adams was named the second Principal of CTTCS (and first lay person), followed by the June, 2022, announcement that Mrs. Kathleen Lee, part of the original founding faculty, would serve as the third Principal.
+On April 22, 2020, former Assistant Principal Mr. Stephen W. Adams was named the second Principal of CTTCS and became the school’s first lay principal.
+In June 2022, Mrs. Kathleen Lee, a member of the original founding faculty, was announced as the school’s third Principal.